MarioScripts/TwitchFollower/README.md

 - ~~Java doc comment all methods~~
 - ~~Look into manipulating GUI components without freezing GUI (maybe keep track of all labels and only update text instead of redrawing all labels)~~
 - ~~Tidy up code, fix indenting, spacing, naming, etc~~
 - Incorporate a settings gui and cfg file to store the settings.
-Settings could include:
+Other.Settings could include:
 	- Enable/disable noitification
 	- Show only online channels
 	- Show channels playing any game  except a specific game